Sadra3st/Genius-with-Javafx/README.md

 # 🎵 Genius - Music-Lyrics-Platform

 Hi everyone !
 I am Sadra and I made this app for my Nowruz-Project in Advanced Programming course at SBU university.
 I started by learning javafx and then building a simple login and register app.
-Then I added different roles for users ans brick by brick I made this app.
-So without anymore stories lest dive into it!
+Then I added different roles for users and brick by brick I made this app.
+So without anymore stories lests dive into it!
 ## 📖 Table of Contents
 - [Description](#-description)
 - [Features](#-features)